sejunpark2002/newuserfront/README.md

 The User Management App is a solution built using React for managing user-related tasks, including creating, updating, deleting, and retrieving user information

-## Why?

-Finding and connecting with startups that align with specific interests or investment goals can be challenging due to the sheer volume of participants in major events like the Web Summit.
-StartupFinder.co was created to solve this problem by offering a centralized platform where users can efficiently search and filter startups by category, access their websites, and connect with them on LinkedIn.
-The goal is to streamline the discovery process and foster valuable connections between users and startup

 ## Features

 - Built on React + MUI
+- NodeJS + MongoDB for Backend
 - Global state management Redux
 - Create User
 - Edit User
 - Delete User
 - Analytics
- - View a report of all the metrics regarding your usrs
+ -- View a report of all the metrics regarding your usrs
 - Pagination of the list of users